freeman03-del/gideonkemboi-portfolio/README.md

-# Gideon Kemboi – Digital Media Portfolio
+Beckham Cheruiyot Rono – Digital Media Portfolio

 ## About Me

-Hello, my name is Gideon Kemboi.
+Hello, my name is Beckham Cheruiyot Rono .
 I have a strong interest in digital media and creative technology.
 I enjoy exploring different tools used for audio editing, video production, and screen recording.

 I like experimenting with multimedia tools and workflows to understand how audio and video content can be edited, improved, and shared online.